br492133/Survivor/README.md

-# Research Method/Approach**
+# RESEARCH METHOD

-The reality TV show Survivor provides an ideal scenario for testing the variables presented by the problem that is the focus of this study.
+Raters will observe pre-recorded The reality TV show Survivor provides an ideal scenario for testing the variables presented by the problem that is the focus of this study.

 Survivor consists of a team collaboration period and an individual post-collaboration period.
 Teams are Ad hoc and compete in a wide array of cognitive and physical team challenges, and only one individual ultimately wins the competition.